A Perfect Day of Brain Health

 - Don’t forget the coffee, if you can tolerate it.
 Caffeine has been shown to inhibit plaque formation in the brain.

 - Brush your teeth and floss to make sure you don’t develop infections of the gum like periodontitis that can travel to the brain.

-- Eat small, healthy meals throughout the day to maintain good blood-sugar levels and supply your brain with glucose in a smooth and even way.
+Eat small, healthy meals throughout the day to maintain optimal blood-sugar levels and supply your brain with glucose in a smooth and even way.